-Academic staff, based in the Pre-Preparatory School have received 'positive handling' training in January 2022.
-Any instance in which a member of staff has had to use reasonable force or restrain a child is recorded.
+Academic staff, based in the Pre-Preparatory School have received 'positive handling' training in August 2024.
+Any instance in which a member of staff has had to use reasonable force or restrain a child is recorded on a positive handling log.